fisadev/blog/posts/daneluz-longsword-best-sword/index.rst

 .. thumbnail:: /images/daneluz-longsword-best-sword/8.jpg

-With a rondel daga, a type of dagger designed to fight people in armor, usually carried by knights and man-at-arms along this kind of swords.
+With a rondel dagger, a type of dagger designed to fight people in armor, usually carried by knights and man-at-arms along this kind of swords.

 .. thumbnail:: /images/daneluz-longsword-best-sword/9.jpg